aadel112/alicia/IDEAS.md

         - is really cool I dreaded pythonesque, it's Name Escapes me but it's probably what I'll end up using
     - web framework support
         - I'd like this symbol table to contain something similar to PHP post good session Etc variables
+    - automatic memoiztion
+        - this is actually not far fetched at all with sql, detailed below

 =================================================
 other details